A single copy of this article may be reprinted for personal, noncommercial use only.

 - Backache or leg pains

 - Submucosal fibroids.
-Fibroids that grow into the inner cavity of the uterus (submucosal fibroids) are thought to be primarily responsible for prolonged, heavy menstrual bleeding and are a problem for women attempting pregnancy.
+Fibroids that grow into the inner cavity of the uterus (submucosal fibroids) are more likely to cause prolonged, heavy menstrual bleeding and are sometimes a problem for women attempting pregnancy.

 - Subserosal fibroids.
 Fibroids that project to the outside of the uterus (subserosal fibroids) can sometimes press on your bladder, causing you to experience urinary symptoms.
-If fibroids bulge from the back of your uterus, they occasionally can press either on your rectum, causing constipation, or on your spinal nerves, causing backache.
+If fibroids bulge from the back of your uterus, they occasionally can press either on your rectum, causing a pressure sensation, or on your spinal nerves, causing backache.

 When to see a doctor

 - Spotting or bleeding between periods

 - Difficulty emptying your bladder

 Seek prompt medical care if you have severe vaginal bleeding or sharp pelvic pain that comes on suddenly.

 Doctors don't know the cause of uterine fibroids, but research and clinical experience point to these factors: